zerohd4869/zerohd4869.github.io/_pages/about.md

 I am currently a Ph.D. candidate at the University of Chinese Academy of Sciences and the Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of **Prof. Songlin Hu**.
 My research interests include natural language processing and machine learning, with a recent focus on representation learning theory, sentiment analysis, and trustworthy large language models.
-I achieved first place in four tasks at the SemEval competitions and received the Best System Award at SemEval-2023 in Task 12.
+I achieved first place in four tasks at the SemEval competitions and received the Best System Award at SemEval-2023.

 Previously, I completed my bachelor's degree in Physics from Shenzhen University and my master's degree in Software Engineering from National Computer System Engineering Research Institute of China.
 I have also worked as a NLP researcher at China Electronics and Ping An of China before starting my PhD.